MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 When you draw a rectangle to indicate a field, if your initial selection did not pick all the words you wanted, or picked additional ones, you can adjust your selection.

+> [!NOTE]
+> Adding tables that have not been detected is currently not supported today.

 ### Resizing fields that are automatically detected

 If a field that you want your model to return has been automatically selected, but does not contain all the values for that field, you can adjust the selection by selecting the field, resizing the selection and validating the selection.